shrutisharma27/7targets-docs/_posts/2020-02-11-organization-users.md

 You would be able to make other user Org admin too.
 Org Admin have below extra functionalities above a normal user:
 - invite user to the org
+- Assign Assistant to the  user while inviting the user to the org
 - make another user an org admin
 - remove user from the org
 - see leads and dashboard of assistant of all the users in the org